PROGRAMME SYLLABUS Preliminary, not confirmed

 Background

-A design strategy based on in-depth knowledge of digital media, interaction design and visual communication is the key to being able to create and maintain satisfactory messages, products and services for the benefit of both businesses and society.
+A design strategy based on in-depth knowledge of digital media, user experience, and visual communication is the key to being able to create and maintain satisfactory products and services for the benefit of both businesses and society.
 The Graphic Design and Web Development programme has been planned to provide multidisciplinary knowledge for various professions associated with the digital world of today and tomorrow, in which information, communication and technology come together to create these benefits.

 Objectives